RIFAT602/RIFAT602/README.md

-### I'm Sumit, a Full Stack Web Application Developer from Bangladesh and Content Creator on Youtube.
+### I'm Rifat, a Full Stack Web Application Developer from Bangladesh and Content Creator on Youtube.
 I Spend most of time coding outstanding projects or recording tutorials

 **RIFAT602/RIFAT602** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.